 Ruby River - This small but productive wade fishing river holds some surprisingly large trout.
 It is the perfect size: easy to wade but large enough to hold good fish.
 Strong hatches of midges, pale morning duns, yellow sally stones and baetis mayflies can produce great action at in the spring, early summer and fall.

 Missouri River - We mostly fish the Upper Missouri from the lodge.
 This section is best targeted in September and October when water temperatures are just right for some very large trout.
 This water is a place to swing from the fences with the hopes of hitting one or two monster trout in a days fishing.

 Gallatin River - The Gallatin is a smaller river that offers nice wade fishing and also some float fishing near its mouth.
 It is about an hour from the lodge.
 If you have an early flight we can often arrange to pick you up and fish the Gallatin before driving to the lodge in time for dinner.

 Private Ranches - Montana Angler leases several ranches and has permission on a few others within an hour drive of the lodge that offer intimate and lightly pressured fishing opportunities on small but productive wading streams and a few trophy stillwaters.

 The lodge sits on the banks on the Madison River - the river literally wraps around the lodge in a huge bend!
-The huge large river rock fireplaces and wood accents help to create a warm an inviting atmosphere.
+The huge river rock fireplaces and wood accents help to create a warm and inviting atmosphere.
 Views from the massive decks are some of the best in Montana with the Madison River in the foreground and thousands of acres of protected BLM land and National Forest just beyond.
 The lodge has 5 guest rooms with a maximum occupancy of 10 anglers to preserve a warm and intimate atmosphere.
 The rooms each have 2 queen beds and a private bath.
 Each room also has a walk out deck that overlooks the river.